CuyZ/Valinor-Bundle/README.md

 > The mapper can handle native PHP types as well as other advanced types
 > supported by PHPStan and Psalm like shaped arrays, generics, integer range
 > and more.
+>
+> The library also provides a normalization mechanism that can help transform
+> any input into a data format (JSON, CSV, …), while preserving the original
+> structure.

 ## Installation